13pathak-bot/Google-AI-Mode/readme.md

 A lightweight browser extension that provides a fast and focused way to access Google's AI Search Mode using a keyboard shortcut.
 Instead of opening a distracting new tab, this extension launches your query in a clean, dedicated popup window that automatically closes when you're done.

-*(Suggestion: You can record a short GIF of the extension working and replace the link above to show it off\!)*

 ## **Features**

 * **🚀 Keyboard Shortcut:** Press Ctrl+Shift+K (or Cmd+Shift+K on Mac) to instantly open the search prompt from any page.
 You can change shorcut keys in extension shortcuts in settings.